primocms/primo-headless/README.md

 # Primo headless

 This repo demonstrates how you can consume a Primo site's data from SvelteKit (or a similar framework).
+If you'd like to serve Primo pages from your SvelteKit app, check out [primo-headless](https://github.com/primocms/primo-headless).

 In this case, it's used to list blog posts and render individual blog posts.
 The content is server-side rendered or can be statically rendered from SvetleKit.